Rationale for the Extrapolation Procedure in Selected Configuration Interaction: A non-linear extrapolation formula

 where $a$, $b$, and $c$ are fitting parameters.
 This expression corresponds to a form of quadratic approximant, which has been previously used in the resummation of divergent perturbation expansions. \cite{Marie2021,Goodson2012,Goodson2019,Mayer1985} Crucially, Eq.~\eqref{eq:nonlinear} reduces to a linear fit for $\abs{\Ept} \ll \abs{\frac{c}{2b}}$ and can reproduce the observed non-linearity for larger $\Ept$.
 The fitted value of $a$ provides the estimate for the FCI result.

-The variation of the FCI estimate of the correlation energy of benzene computed in the cc-pVDZ basis using the linear or non-linear extrapolation procedure is compared in Fig.~\ref{fig:nlfit}.
+The variation of the FCI estimate of the correlation energy of benzene computed in the cc-pVDZ basis using a linear or non-linear extrapolation procedure is compared in Fig.~\ref{fig:nlfit}.
 These data show that the non-linear formula can accurately fit the SCI data at larger $\Ept$ values than the linear procedure.
-In the left panel of Fig.~\ref{fig:fit}, we study the influence of the number of points included in the linear or non-linear fits, each of them starting from the point associated with the smallest value of $\Ept$.
-The error bars indicate the standard errors associated with the fitting procedure.
-Although the FCI estimates obtained from the non-linear formula [see Eq.~\eqref{eq:nonlinear}] have larger fitting errors for a small number of points, they quickly stabilise and remain relatively consistent compared to those obtained from the linear procedure, which rise much faster.
-Consequently, a larger number of points can, and should, be employed for the non-linear extrapolation formula, while the linear extrapolation procedure becomes systematically worse when more points are used.
+In the left panel of Fig.~\ref{fig:fit_benzene}, we study the influence of the number of points included in the {linear, quadratic, or non-linear fits}, each of them starting from the point associated with the smallest value of $\Ept$.
+The error bars indicate the standard errors associated with the fitting procedure. {The fits are weighted according to the inverse square of the perturbative corrections.} Although the FCI estimates obtained from the non-linear formula [see Eq.~\eqref{eq:nonlinear}] have larger fitting errors for a small number of points, they quickly stabilise and remain relatively consistent compared to those obtained from the linear procedure, which rises much faster.
+Consequently, a larger number of points can, and should, be employed for the non-linear extrapolation formula, while the linear extrapolation procedure becomes systematically worse when more points are used. {Our results also demonstrate that, except for small numbers of points, the quadratic and non-linear fits are nearly identical.
+However, in contrast to the quadratic fit, the non-linear formula will never predict a maximum in $\Evar$ vs $\Ept$.}

-In the right panel of Fig.~\ref{fig:fit}, we consider a fixed-length window of consecutive points for the linear and non-linear fits, but we vary the index of the starting point, with the point at index 1 corresponding to the smallest value of $\Ept$ (i.e., the higher the index of the starting point, the larger the $\Ept$ correction).
-Using 5 and 8 points for the linear and non-linear fits, respectively, we again show that the non-linear procedure is slightly more stable than its linear counterpart with respect to the starting point, although both extrapolation schemes eventually underestimate the correlation energy for larger $\Ept$ values.
+In the right panel of Fig.~\ref{fig:fit_benzene}, we consider a fixed-length window of consecutive points for the {linear, quadratic, and non-linear fits}, but we vary the index of the starting point, with the point at index 1 corresponding to the smallest value of $\Ept$ (i.e., the higher the index of the starting point, the larger the $\Ept$ correction). {Using 5 points for the linear fit and 8 points for the quadratic and non-linear fits}, we again show that {the quadratic and non-linear procedures are slightly more stable than the linear version} with respect to the starting point, although {all} extrapolation schemes eventually underestimate the correlation energy for larger $\Ept$ values.
 These results indicate that, compared to the linear approach, the non-linear extrapolation procedure can provide a more accurate estimate of the FCI result for SCI calculations that are less well converged.